aduitsis/freebsd-cooker/README.md

 ### Password Creation ###

+**CAUTION: I highly recommend that you change the default password hash contained in the password_hash file and set your own.**

 Setting up a password for the image involves the following steps:

 1. Run the (provided) mkpasswd.pl script.